On lower bounds for the distances between APN functions: Plateaued APN functions

 From this, we prove that the Brinkmann-Leander-Edel-Pott function $F \colon \F_{2^6} \to \F_{2^6}$ (see \cite{EdelPottSporadic}, \cite[Section 11.5.3]{CarletBook}, or \cite{Brinkmann2008}), given by

 where $u \in \F_{2^n}$ is primitive, cannot be CCZ-equivalent to a plateaued function.
-This improves our understanding on this sporadic APN function as the Brinkmann-Leander-Edel-Pott function was only previously known to not be CCZ-equivalent to a quadratic function or monomial function \cite{EdelPottSporadic}. \begin{corollary} The Brinkmann-Leander-Edel-Pott function is not CCZ-equivalent to any plateaued APN function. \end{corollary} \begin{proof} Let $F \colon \F_{2^6} \to \F_{2^6}$ be the Brinkmann-Leander-Edel-Pott function.
-We have computed that $\graph F$ has points of exclude multiplicity $5,7,9,11,13$, and $15$ with frequencies $40,360,1296,1616,648$, and $72$, respectively.
-By \Cref{cor:mult-divis} and the fact that exclude multiplicities are preserved under CCZ-equivalence, any function CCZ-equivalent to a plateaued function must satisfy the property that the frequency of any exclude multiplicity must be divisible by $2^n$.
+This improves our understanding of this sporadic APN function as the Brinkmann-Leander-Edel-Pott function was only previously known to not be CCZ-equivalent to a quadratic function or monomial function \cite{EdelPottSporadic}. \begin{corollary} The Brinkmann-Leander-Edel-Pott function is not CCZ-equivalent to any plateaued APN function. \end{corollary} \begin{proof} Let $F \colon \F_{2^6} \to \F_{2^6}$ be the Brinkmann-Leander-Edel-Pott function.
+A straightforward computation shows the points of $\F_{2^6}^2 \setminus \graph{F}$ have exclude multiplicities $5,7,9,11,13$, and $15$ with frequencies $40,360,1296,1616,648$, and $72$, respectively (one can compute this by computing the Fourier-Hadamard transform of $W_F^3$, see eq.~(\ref{eq:WFk-set-size})).
+By Corollary~\ref{cor:mult-divis} and the fact that exclude multiplicities are preserved under CCZ-equivalence, any function CCZ-equivalent to a plateaued function must satisfy the property that the frequency of any exclude multiplicity must be divisible by $2^n$.
 Hence, the Brinkmann-Leander-Edel-Pott function is not CCZ-equivalent to any plateaued APN function as $2^6$ does not divide $40$ (or any other frequency listed above). \end{proof}

-Our proof technique for showing that the Brinkmann-Leander-Edel-Pott function is not CCZ-equivalent to a plateaued function also yields a practical test that can be applied to newly discovered APN functions in the future.
+Our proof technique for showing that the Brinkmann-Leander-Edel-Pott function is not CCZ-equivalent to a plateaued function also yields a practical test that can be applied to newly discovered APN functions.
+In general, determining whether or not an arbitrary APN function $F$ is CCZ-equivalent to a plateaued or quadratic (or more generally, crooked) function is a difficult problem.
+In \cite{EdelPottSporadic}, it was shown that the Brinkmann-Leander-Edel-Pott function is not CCZ-equivalent to a quadratic APN function (more generally, they proved it was not CCZ-equivalent to a crooked function) by proving that an associated so-called $\Delta$-rank was too large.

-We can also describe the exclude multiplicities of $\graph F$ more directly in terms of the amplitudes of the component functions of $F$.
+We can also describe the exclude multiplicities of points in $(\F_2^n)^2 \setminus \graph F$ with respect to $\graph F$ more directly in terms of the amplitudes of the component functions of $F$.

 \begin{proposition} Let $F \colon \F_2^n \to\F_2^n$ be a plateaued APN function, and let $\lambda_v$ denote the amplitude of $v \cdot F$.
 Then for any $(a,b) \in (\F_2^n)^2 \setminus \graph F$, we have